DixreuX/H1_ERP_System/README.md

   GOALS:

   - Create a database using SQLite
-   STATUS: WIP(Working), you need to change paths PlanetTools_Database.cs for it to work
+   STATUS: WIP(Working, 90%), you need to change paths PlanetTools_Database.cs for it to work

   - Make my CRUD and print tables methods as reusable as possible.
-   STATUS: WIP(20%)
+   STATUS: WIP(80%)

   - Create the database, tables and data seeds from a script
-   STATUS: WIP(The tables and the data seeding is working)
+   STATUS: WIP(The tables and the data seeding is working, 90%)

   - Print and format the tables for a userfriendly experience
    STATUS: DONE

   - Implement user action GUI with backend functions
-   STATUS: DONE (I just need the methods, will be added when they are optimized)
+   STATUS: DONE

   IDE, TOOLS AND PROGRAMS: